First-order phase-transition on dynamical Lorentz symmetry breaking system: The fermions model in the presence of a quartic self-interaction

-that is expanded up to the first order of the $\delta$-parameter, and the trace (Tr) acts on the spinor space.
-The correspondent diagrams of these contributions are illustrated in the figure (\ref{feyn}).
+that also is expanded to the first order of the $\delta$-parameter, and the trace (Tr) acts on the spinor space. {Therefore, in this stage of calculations, one applies a truncation on the $\delta$-expansion up to $\delta$ and our results will show the truncation is sufficient to extract finite-N corrections.} The correspondent diagrams of these contributions are illustrated in the figure (\ref{feyn}).
+The common fraction of the integrals in (\ref{VeffInt}) can be written as